Welcome and Guidance Actions

 - Shared flat

-- Many students prefer this option and usually share a flat with other Spanish or international students.
-This is the cheapest option.
+Many students prefer this option and usually share a flat with other Spanish or international students.
+This is the most affordable option.
 The price ranges from 200 to 400 euros per month.
 You can find these flats:

-- Through adverts at the Escuela Técnica Superior de Ingenieros Informáticos (rooms for rent and wanted)
+- Through ads at the Escuela Técnica Superior de Ingenieros Informáticos (rooms for rent and want-ads)

 - Through online housing classifieds